How to Save Money on Business Travel*

 You still purchase the same items directly from the merchant, but because you started at the shopping portal, you’ll also earn airlines miles that can post in a few days to a week.
 The bonus only applies to the subtotal of your purchase (excluding taxes, reward program points, and shipping fees).

-If you plan to drive your own car to the airport check one of the remote discount airport parking sites or even an airport hotel which might add 7 or 14 days of free parking for a nominal fee with a “stay park fly package” (These rooms are usually a different room rate so be sure to check the rate when you book a hotel room).
-Be sure to budget for additional time to allow for riding parking shuttles hotels and to check “airport shuttle” when booking a room.
+If you plan to drive your own car to the airport, check one of the remote discount airport parking sites for the best deal.
+It may be worthwhile to consider a “stay park fly package” offered by many airport hotels.
+They often provide 7 or 14 days of free parking for a nominal fee.
+(NOTE: These rooms are usually a different room rate, so be sure to check the rate when you book a hotel room to determine the best option for you).”

-Most airlines offer you an option of packaging your rental car, hotel, and airfare into a single package, similar to a vacation package .
+Airlines will often give you the option to bundle your rental car, hotel, and airfare into a single package.
 See what they have to offer.
-Then check for car rentals separately to see if you can save by bundling or if you’ll be better off paying for your plane tickets and car rental separately.
+Then check prices separately to see if you can save by bundling or if you’ll be better off booking your plane tickets, hotel, and car rental separately.

 Use a ride-sharing service like Uber or Lyft

-If you have a credit card that provides rental car insurance, use it to pay for your rental.
-Then decline the collision damage waiver coverage offered by the rental car company.
-This can save you an average of $20 per day.
+If you have a credit card that provides rental car insurance, use it to pay for your rental so you can decline the collision damage waiver coverage offered by the rental car company.
+This will save you an average of $20-25/day.

 Car rental companies typically offer three choices when returning their car.
-Return it with the gas tank full, pay an outrageous price-per-gallon to fill (anywhere from USD $5.99-9.99/gallon) it when you return, or prepay for a full tank and don’t worry about it.
+Return it with the gas tank full, pay them to fill the car when you return it at anywhere from USD $3.99-9.99/gallon, or prepay for a full tank.
 But unless you push the car back onto the lot with an empty tank, or risk missing your flight, you lose money with the prepaid option.
-It’s best to just fill the tank shortly before you return the car.
+It’s usually best to just fill the tank shortly before you return the car.

-You can easily spend USD $30 or more on a taxi ride from some airports to a city-center hotel.
+You can easily spend USD $30-70 or more on a taxi ride from some airports to a city-center hotel.
 Use either a ride sharing app (such as Uber or Lyft) or TaxiFareFinder.com to check rates for your destination.
 If possible, find a hotel that offers a free shuttle to and from the airport.
-It’s worth paying $20 more for a room if you save two $30 taxi fares.
+Think about it, it’s paying $20 more for a room if you save two $30 one-way taxi fares.

 The cost of a AAA membership varies around the country, but is typically under USD $80 for the basic plan.
 In addition to roadside assistance the AAA card gets you other travel-related discounts, including 10 percent off at many hotels.